LucCADORET/ProcPlanets/README.md

 ## Build

 - clone the `glfw`, `glfw3webgpu`, `glm` git submodules to the `external` folder
-- clone the `imgui` repo and add to it a `CMakeLists.txt` to it found here: https://eliemichel.github.io/LearnWebGPU/basic-3d-rendering/some-interaction/simple-gui.html#setting-up-imgui
+- clone the `imgui` repo and add to it the `CMakeLists.txt` found here: https://eliemichel.github.io/LearnWebGPU/basic-3d-rendering/some-interaction/simple-gui.html#setting-up-imgui

 ## Features